MicrosoftDocs/dataexplorer-docs/data-explorer/integrate-overview.md

 ### KQL Parser

-The open source repo contains C# parser and a semantic analyzer as well as a translator project that generates the same libraries in Java Script.
+The open source repo contains C# parser and a semantic analyzer as well as a translator project that generates the same libraries in JavaScript.

 * **Functionality:**  language parsing
 * **Documentation:** [Kusto Query Language parser](https://github.com/microsoft/Kusto-Query-Language)

 ### Kusto.Explorer

 Kusto.Explorer is free software for download and use on your Windows desktop.
 Kusto.Explorer allows you to query and analyze your data with Kusto Query Language (KQL) in a user-friendly interface.

 * **Functionality:** Query, Visualization
 * **Documentation:** [Installation and user interface](/kusto/tools/kusto-explorer?view=azure-data-explorer&preserve-view=true), [using Kusto.Explorer](/kusto/tools/kusto-explorer-using?view=azure-data-explorer&preserve-view=true)